-Keep reading on for useful information about our car rental deals in Greece and for great travel tips.
-Checking out our map can help you plan your trip by providing you an overview of the country's highlights.
 You can rent a car in Greece at the Athens International Airport or in places like Rhodes and Mykonos.
 No matter which car you rent from Sixt, you can be assured that well-maintained and up-to-date vehicle as we hold our fleet to strict international safety and quality standards.
+Let us get you behind the wheel so you can get your journey underway!

 To rent a car in Greece with Sixt renters coming from outside the EU must possess and International Driving Permit (IDP) and have held it for at least one year.
 Upon collection a valid ID card or passport will also need to be presented.